codio/site/source/docs/bower/finding.html.markdown

 full_width: true
 ---

 One of the difficulties you may have is finding the Bower component you are looking for.
 Bower itself relies upon component developers to implement a `bower.json` file correctly.
-If they don't, then all Bower can do is pull in the entire repository including source code, tests etc. This is a sign that Bower is not really supported and if you think it should be then raise an issue on Github with that project.
+If they don't, then all Bower can do is pull in the entire repository including source code, tests etc. This is a sign that Bower is not really supported and if you think it should be then raise an issue on GitHub with that project.

 ##Using the Codio component browser
 You can browse Codio components easily enough using the main component browser built right into Codio.
 Sometimes it is not easy to find the exact component you are looking for.
 If you look for 'handlebars' for example, you get a lot of matches.